kamangir/openai-commands/openai_commands/literature_review/README.md

 ## run at scale

-review of 3745 studies for study type and screening results,
+review of 3745 studies for study type and screening results on [AWS Batch](https://aws.amazon.com/batch/),

 ```bash
 runme() {